ignite/cli/docs/guide/blog/comment-blog.md

 }
 ```

-First, define a Cosmos SDK message type with proto `message`.
-The `MsgCreateComment` has three fields: creator, title, body, blogID and createdAt.
+ The `MsgCreateComment` has five fields: creator, title, body, blogID and createdAt.
 Since the purpose of the `MsgCreateComment` message is to create new comments in the store, the only thing the message needs to return is an ID of a created comments.
 The `CreateComment` rpc was already added to the `Msg` service:

 ```go
   rpc CreateComment(MsgCreateComment) returns (MsgCreateCommentResponse);
 ```

 Next, look at the `x/blog/handler.go` file.
 Starport has added a `case` to the `switch` statement inside the `NewHandler` function.
-This switch statement is responsible for routing messages and calling specific keeper methods based on the type of the message. `case *types.MsgCreateComment` has been added along with `case *types.MsgCreatePost`
+This switch statement is responsible for routing messages and calling specific keeper methods based on the type of the message. `case *types.MsgCreateComment` has been added along with previously added `case *types.MsgCreatePost`

 ```go
 func NewHandler(k keeper.Keeper) sdk.Handler {